genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/0b_environment-setup.md

 ### Workstation setup

 Please follow these instructions very carefully to ensure your environment is ready for a productive training.
-It's not necessary to have admin rights on your workstation to develop with the Genesis Platform, but you may have to check with your System Administrator how to install the required third-party software listed here.
+It's not necessary to have admin rights on your workstation to develop with the Genesis low-code platform, but you may have to check with your System Administrator how to install the required third-party software listed here.

 #### Recommended hardware and operating system